HCUM/empiano/README.md

 ## Citing "Hit the Thumb Jack!"

-Below is the BibTex entry to cite Hit the Thumb Jack!
+Below are the BibTex entries to cite Hit the Thumb Jack!

 ```
 @inproceedings{10.1145/3357236.3395500,
-author = {Karolus, Jakob and Kilian, Annika and Kosch, Thomas and Schmidt, Albrecht and Wozniak, Pawe\l{} W.},
+author = {Karolus, Jakob and Kilian, Annika and Kosch, Thomas and Schmidt, Albrecht and Wo\'{z}niak, Pawe\l W.},
 title = {Hit the Thumb Jack!
 Using Electromyography to Augment the Piano Keyboard},
 year = {2020},
 isbn = {9781450369749},